hejnal/gcp-bq-dataset-clone/README.md

 # gcp-bq-dataset-clone
 This is a sample code to clone the bigquery dataset (with no actual copy of data)

+## Instructions
+In order to clone the dataset, you need to first create a stored procedure.
+Run the code [dataset_clone.sql](sql/dataset_clone.sql).
+Replace some placeholders to make it work in your GCP project.

 ## Usage
+Run the stored procedure with the following snippet:

 ```sql
 BEGIN
   DECLARE source_project_id STRING DEFAULT '<source_project_id>';